Laois (Dáil constituency)

-Laois was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, from 2016 to 2020.
-The constituency elected 3 deputies (Teachtaí Dála, commonly known as TDs).
-The method of election was proportional representation by means of the single transferable vote (PR-STV).
+Laois is a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas.
+The constituency elects three deputies (Teachtaí Dála, commonly known as TDs) on the system of proportional representation by means of the single transferable vote (PR-STV).

 History and boundaries

 The Constituency Commission proposed in its 2012 report that at the 2016 general election a new constituency called Laois be created.
 The report proposed changes to the constituencies of Ireland to reduce the total number of TDs from 166 to 158.

 It was established by the Electoral (Amendment) (Dáil Constituencies) Act 2013.
 The constituency incorporated all of County Laois from the previous Laois–Offaly constituency, and six electoral divisions from Kildare South.

-The 2013 Act defined the constituency as: